kubermatic/docs/content/kubermatic/master/guides/monitoring_logging_alerting/master_seed/installation/_index.en.md

 * `prometheus.ruleFiles` is a list of Prometheus alerting rule files to load.
 Depending on whether or not the target cluster is a master or seed, the `/etc/prometheus/rules/kubermatic-master-*.yaml` entry should be removed in order to not trigger bogus alerts.
+* `prometheus.blackboxExporter.enabled` is used to enable integration between Prometheus and Blackbox Exporter, used for monitoring of API endpoints of user clusters created on the seed. `prometheus.blackboxExporter.url` should be adjusted accordingly (default value would be `blackbox-exporter:9115`)
 * `grafana.user` and `grafana.password` should be set with custom values if no identity-aware proxy is configured.
   In this case, `grafana.provisioning.configuration.disable_login_form` should be set to `false` so that a manual login is possible.